Home » Los Angeles » Petersen Automotive Museum tickets

 Vintage cars on display in Petersen Museum.
 Image: Petersen.org

-To see all the cars on display, visitors need to spend 90 minutes to two hours on the three floors of Petersen Museum.
+To see all the cars on display, visitors need to spend 3 hours on the three floors of the Petersen Museum.

 Since there is a lot of walking wearing comfortable shoes helps.